ConnorFriday-code/Pharos-Computers/README.md

 [Git](https://git-scm.com/)

--Used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+-Used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.

 [Github](https://github.com/)